 We are effectively using cold groundwater that stays at an almost constant temperature (low temperature) throughout the year to cool manufacturing equipment and in other processes at the Hakushu Water Plant of Suntory Products Ltd. In addition, hot and cold water such as effectively recycling heat produced in air compressors and boilers to heat groundwater to prevent condensation when filling plastic bottles with low temperature groundwater.

 Promoting the Use of Energy from Biomass

-Chita Distillery of Sungrain Ltd. has been using residue liquid from distilling and corn residue when making grain whisky as fuel for generating steam needed to heat when distilling since 1997.
+SUNTORY CHITA DISTILLERY LIMITED. has been using residue liquid from distilling and corn residue when making grain whisky as fuel for generating steam needed to heat when distilling since 1997.
 Approximately 6,000 tons of CO2 can be reduced by reducing liquefied natural gas (LNG) usage with the use of biomass resources.
-This is the equivalent of roughly 40% of fuel used at Sungrain.
+This is the equivalent of roughly 40% of fuel used at SUNTORY CHITA DISTILLERY LIMITED.

 *25 production plants in Japan